mmwyl/ai-dev-tasks/process-task-list.md

 Guidelines for managing task lists in markdown files to track progress on completing a PRD

 ## Task Implementation

+### Execution Modes

+**Default Mode (Step-by-step):**
 - **One sub-task at a time:** Do **NOT** start the next sub‑task until you ask the user for permission and they say "yes" or "y"

+**Auto Mode (Continuous execution):**
+- When the user explicitly requests "auto mode" or "continuous execution", you may proceed through all sub-tasks without stopping for confirmation between each one
+- **Still pause for parent task completion:** Always stop after completing a parent task (when all its sub-tasks are done) to allow user review before proceeding to the next parent task
+- **Quality gates remain:** All quality checks, tests, and commit protocols still apply
 - **Completion protocol:**
   1. When you finish a **sub‑task**, immediately mark it as completed by changing `[ ]` to `[x]`.
   2. If **all** subtasks underneath a parent task are now `[x]`, follow this sequence: